 Whether you are a new entrepreneur or an established business, a sole proprietor or a corporation, partnering with a business law attorney increases your chances of success.
-From offices in Port Orchard and Bainbridge Island, GSJones Law Group, P.S. delivers high-level advice and advocacy to Washington businesses.
+From office in Port Orchard, GSJones Law Group, P.S. delivers high-level advice and advocacy to Washington businesses.
 Firm partner Norman Short, uses his 25+ years of legal experience to assist with business formation, contract review, tax concerns and other important matters.

 Attorney assists with creation of LLCs, sole proprietorships corporations and partnerships

 The size of your tax bill, when you pay it, what liabilities you face and how you are protected, your start-up and overhead costs are all influenced by what business form you use.
 Some are better suited than others to your industry, your personality and your vision.
 If you’re looking to launch a new venture, our firm is able to advise on which of the following business structures best suits you and your business:

 - Corporations — Corporations are standalone legal entities that protect shareholders against personal liability.
 They must conform with state rules and might be taxed.
 Many small business owners choose S-corporations where income passes through to the owner(s) and is taxed on an individual basis.
 Alternatively, C-corporations are subject to paying taxes.

 - Partnerships — General partnerships are created by two or more partners who share control of the business and are subject to having their individual assets attached to cover obligations owed to creditors.
 Limited liability partnerships (LLPs) allow partners to avoid this risk.
 Slightly different is a structure where a limited partner is entitled to a share of profits, but does not have operational control and is not personally liable for debts.